Home

 Ingredients (For Cooking Pasta):

-• 4 ounces (1/4 pound) angel hair pasta (best with angel hair but you can use linguine as well)
+• 4 ounces (1/4 pound) angel hair pasta or linguine or fettuccine

 • 1 teaspoon extra virgin olive oil